chirlu/sox/msvc9/Readme.txt

 This directory includes hand-crafted project files for building SoX under MSVC9.
-The project files may be replaced by expanding CMAKE support in the future, but for now, this is the best build of SoX currently available on Windows.
+The project files may be replaced by expanding CMAKE support in the future, but for now, this is the easiest way to build SoX with MS Visual C++.
 The resulting sox.exe has support for all SoX features except magic, ffmpeg, and pulseaudio.
-LAME (libmp3lame.dll or lame_enc.dll), MAD (libmad.dll or cygmad-0.dll) and AMR support (libamrnb-3.dll, libamrwb-3.dll) are loaded at runtime if they are available.
+LAME (libmp3lame.dll or lame_enc.dll), MAD (libmad.dll or cygmad-0.dll), libsndfile (libsndfile-1.dll) and AMR support (libamrnb-3.dll, libamrwb-3.dll) are loaded at runtime if they are available.

 How to build: